esa/auromat/README.rst

 .. code:: sh

-    pip install --user auromat[cdf,netcdf]
+    pip install --user auromat[cdf,netcdf,plotting]

-Use auromat[cdf] or auromat[netcdf] to leave out CDF or netCDF support, respectively.
+Support for CDF, netCDF or plotting can be left out using auromat[cdf] etc.

 Advanced functionality
 ----------------------